kionsoftware/terraform-provider-kion/docs/resources/billing_source_aws.md

 - `key_id` (String, Sensitive) The AWS Access Key ID used to access the billing S3 bucket.
 - `key_secret` (String, Sensitive) The AWS Secret Access Key used to access the billing S3 bucket.
 - `linked_role` (String) The name of an existing IAM role that has full administrator permissions.
 This role will be prefilled as the linked role when creating or importing new accounts under this billing source.
-- `mr_bucket` (String) The name of the S3 bucket containing the monthly reports (detailed billing reports).
-Required if billing_report_type is 'dbrrt'.
 - `skip_validation` (Boolean) When true, will skip validating the connection to the billing source during creation.

 ### Read-Only